Camora0/Wasteland-Reborn/loreout.md

 #### Cleaning Fallout 4

 It is highly recommended to uninstall the game through Steam, delete the game folder, and reinstall it.
 It is also recommended to delete the `Fallout4` folder in `Documents/My Games/`.
 Please also delete anything located in `%LocalAppData%/Fallout 4`.
-Note: Before doing so, make sure that you have backed up anything important as the Documents folder typically contains save game files and .ini files used prior to the installation.
+Note: Before doing so make sure that you have backed up anything important, as the Documents folder typically contains save game files and .ini files used prior to the installation.
 There are youtube videos on this process should you need a visual aid.

 #### Initial launching of Fallout 4

 After you have done everything above and have a clean Fallout 4 game folder, run the Launcher and let it do the initial graphics check.
-Do not worry about this part as the installation will replace these graphics settings, then  Fallout 4.
+The Loreout installation will replace these graphics settings afterwards.

 Once the Main Menu has loaded you may exit.
-After doing this, DO NOT play Fallout 4 again using the Launcher, as it will revert your .ini files and could mess up your settings.
+After doing this DO NOT play Fallout 4 again using the Launcher as it will revert your .ini files and could mess up your settings.

 #### Assigning pagefile